digital marketing guide

 - Ad reach and click through rate

 Frequent A/B testing is the most effective method to determine if your landing pages are working.
 Furthermore, they’ll assist you in getting to know your consumer better.
-Through this testing, you’ll learn where your target audience hangs out, what appeals to them and, most importantly, what converts them from a website user to a customer.
+Through this testing, you’ll learn where your target audience hangs out, what appeals to them and, most importantly, what converts them.

 Step 6: Supplement With Paid Advertising